 Even if it’s not warm enough to eat outside every evening, we still cook as much as possible on the BBQ.
 Meat and vegetables cooked on the barbie are brilliant and I love to serve some killer sides that are easy to prep beforehand.
-This roasted butternut squash dish delivers lots of flavour, is great served just warm and is very popular with everyone.
+This roasted butternut squash dish delivers lots of flavour, is great served just warm with sausages, lamb or pork and is very popular with everyone.
 The orzo pasta makes a nice change from rice or cous cous and turns the squash into a substantial dish.
 Forgive any typos please, I’m writing this up whilst watching a very tense Wimbledon match – go Federer!

 - A large butternut squash

 - 1/4 teaspoon of dried chilli flakes